pauldreik/tiptap/README.md

 ## Why?
 What is the purpose?

 I made this for fun.
-I had in mind to make a counter+block cipher based pseudo random number generator, to see how many rounds of AES would be needed to pass statistical randomness tests.
+I had in mind to make a counter+block cipher based pseudo random number generator (see it in action at [examples/encryptedcounter.cpp](examples/encryptedcounter.cpp)), to see how many rounds of AES would be needed to pass statistical randomness tests.

 It may be useful to prototype stuff - I have FPGA implementations in mind, where an LFSR should be very cheap compared to a counter.
 Being able to prototype in C++ is nice.

 ## Smaller sizes (3<=N<=64)

+> Note: there is no performance or size benefit of SmallLFSR over BigLFSR - will probably deprecate it in favor of BigLFSR.

 The class SmallLFSR implements smaller LFSRs using the builtin std::uint8_t, std::uint16_t etc. up to std::uint64_t.